pravega/pravega-operator/charts/pravega/README.md

   - An existing Apache Bookkeeper 4.9.2 cluster.
 This can be easily deployed using our [BookKeeper Operator](https://github.com/pravega/bookkeeper-operator)
   - Pravega Operator.
 Please refer [this](../../charts/pravega-operator/README.md)
   - LongTerm Storage ([options for long term storage](../../doc/longtermstorage.md))

-## Deploying a Pravega Cluster
+## Installing Pravega Cluster

-To install the pravega chart, use the following commands:
+To install the pravega cluster, use the following commands:

 ```
 $ helm repo add pravega https://charts.pravega.io